VisualHDL - the power of C++ in VHDL world

 What is VisualHDL?

-VisualHDL is an integrated development environment (IDE) for developing hardware using VHDL and THDL++.
-It supports code completion, code navigation, design visualization and tons of other useful features.
+VisualHDL is an integrated development environment (IDE) rapid design for FPGAs.
+It is based on THDL++ - a C++-like language with fully paralell VHDL semantics.
+It allows developing fully parallel FPGA designs having the flexibility, modularity and maintainability of C++ code.
+The IDE supports code completion, code navigation, design visualization and tons of other useful features.
 The IDE is fully integrated with Xilinx ISE toolchain.
-Moreover, a command-line THDL++-to-VHDL compiler can be used in conjunction with any other tool, that understands VHDL.
+Moreover, a command-line THDL++-to-VHDL compiler can be used in conjunction with any other tool, that supports VHDL.

 You can read more about THDL++ language here and more about VisualHDL IDE here.
 To see VisualHDL IDE in action, check out the video below.